davebrown-exit107/covid-notifier/README.md

 6. Explore the data!

 ## How to contribute:
-I'd suggest starting off by first glancing over [Code of Conduct](Contribute.md).
+I'd suggest starting off by first glancing over the [Code of Conduct](CONTRIBUTING.md).
 After that, hop over to [How to Contribute](how_to_contribute.md) for instructions on how to quickly setup a development environment.